FIX: Microsoft Store won’t download apps on Windows 10/11

 - If it gives you the same issues, then the wireless internet connection should work fine and the issue you have in the Store feature is caused by something else.

 - If you do not get these issues while using another Wireless internet connection, then it means that your wireless router is not sustaining your internet connection correctly.
 As a side step, you will need to unplug the router from the power socket, wait one minute, then plug in the wireless router again.

-- Try using Windows Store again to download your preferred app and see how it goes.
+- Try using Microsoft Store again to download your preferred app and see how it goes.

 2. Reset the Microsoft Store App

 - Press and hold the Windows button and the R button on the keyboard.

 - This should bring up the Run window you have in Windows 10.

 - In the run dialog box, you will need to write the following: WSReset.exe

 - Press the Enter button on the keyboard.